25 BEST Souvenirs from Sweden (From an Expert)

 It wasn’t until I got older that I realized how unique some of these items are to Sweden, and how hard they can be to find elsewhere.

-Swedish souvenirs can add a nice Scandinavian touch to your home, whether its foods, spices, Swedish made products and decorations, and more.
+Swedish souvenirs can add a nice Scandinavian touch to your home, whether its foods, spices, Swedish-made products and decorations.
+I have visited Sweden during many summers and have come back with many of my own Swedish products that remind me of Sweden.

-Souvenirs from Sweden
+Best Souvenirs from Sweden

 1. A Dala horse

+Dala horses can be very pricy if they’re the authentic handicraft kind, but much cheaper if they’re a knockoff.
 Another option is to buy objects and souvenirs decorated with the dala horse – they are very common, since the dala horse has become so associated with Sweden.

 Pro Tip: If you’re looking for a creative gift for kids from Sweden, look for a blank wooden horse that hasn’t been painted yet.
 You can find them in many souvenir or craft stores.

-2. Fika supplies
+2. Fika souvenirs

 One thing you may notice about Sweden is it’s coffee culture, which is called “fika”.
 Fika refers to the act of sitting down, enjoying coffee with baked goods with family or friends.